 - Blue Daisy – Represents your softer side and your emotions.

 - White Daisy – Represents innocence.

 This is one of the most distinguished flowers in the entire world.
 Although the sunflower is not a mainstream tattoo, it is still quite a popular choice.
-Especially by women but some men do choose sunflower tattoo as well.
+Especially by women, but some men do choose sunflower tattoos as well.
 The sunflower was named after the sun because of its appearance.
 As it has bright golden petals with a dark center.
 The main meaning behind the sunflower is the sun; therefore, it can represent life and energy.
 The sunflower tattoo comes in a variety of different designs.
 Some can be added with other flowers, can include the stem or leaf petals.
-One of the best things about having this particular design is that it is so colorful.
+One of the best things about this particular design is that it is so colorful.
 Even if you have the sunflower with other designs, the sunflower will always stand out.

 Birth Month Flowers

 - January – Carnation

 - May – Lilly